Everything Your Small Business Should Know About Payroll Management

 - Final Pay and Terminations: In most states, when an employer lets someone go, they must pay the employee's final wages in a check, rather than a direct deposit.
 In other states, employers can make this final payment to any employee — or to some employees, with exceptions, according to the state's restrictions — on the next pay cycle.
 Small townships may also impose their own rules.

-- Remote Work Tax Burdens: COVID-19 has caused companies to embrace or increase remote work opportunities.
+- Remote Work Tax Burdens: With the rise of remote work, companies are embracing remote work opportunities.
 Employers must be aware of taxation laws for employees across multiple states.
 As remote work increased, so did remote work misclassifications.

-- State Unemployment Tax Act (SUTA) payments: Since COVID-19 caused an increase in remote work, employers must exercise diligence in accurately documenting where people live.
+- State Unemployment Tax Act (SUTA) payments: Remote work is predicted to rise to 22% of the American workforce by 2025.
+With this in mind, employers must exercise diligence in accurately documenting where people live.
 Many employers don't realize they need to open a state unemployment account in states where their remote employees live, even if the business itself doesn't operate there.

 - Minimum Wage Standards: Each state has its own standards for minimum wage and overtime calculations.